tkuntubayev/task/README.md

     fun getStatus(): Status           // get the status of the task

-    fun getStrategy(): Strategy       // identifying a Strategy to inform TaskHandler about destroying or keeping previous task with the same id
+    fun getStrategy(): Strategy       // identifying a Strategy to inform TaskHandler about what to do with the previous task with the same id (KillFirst or KeepFirst).
+See description below
 }
 ```

+#### Available task statuses
-Stasus - is a class to inform about the progress of executing
+Stasus - class that informs about the current task state
 ```
 sealed class Status {
         object InProgress : Status()